When to Visit Wallis and Futuna

 When is the High and Low Season in Wallis and Futuna?

-When is the Peak, Shoulder and Off-Season in Wallis and Futuna?
+I.e. When is the Peak, Shoulder and Off-Season in Wallis and Futuna?

-High Season (May - October)
+High Season (July - September & December)

-Demand for flights and accommodation can increase, so booking in advance is recommended, especially during popular months such as June to August.
+This period is ideal for snorkelling, hiking and general sightseeing.
+Demand for flights and accommodation can increase, so booking in advance is recommended.

-Low Season (November - April)
+Low Season (January - April)

 Overall, Wallis and Futuna's low visitor numbers mean you are unlikely to encounter large crowds, regardless of when you travel.
 Planning around seasonal weather patterns is the main consideration for maximising outdoor activities and travel comfort.